intel/CPU-Manager-for-Kubernetes/docs/cli.md

                         for reading the `CMK_CPUS_ASSIGNED` environment
                         variable and moving a subset of its own processes and/or tasks to the assigned CPUs.
+  --namespace=<name>    Set the namespace to deploy pods to during the
+                        cluster-init deployment process. [default: default].
 ```

 ## Global configuration